micha224/Jan_1GAM/Assets/UnIDE/Readme.txt

+1.04 changes:
+Made autocompletion/parsing on OSX much faster.
+This should no longer be an issue.
+Added drag and drop feature.
+You can drag files from the project window, or Explorer/Finder onto UnIDE to open them.
+Customizable file formats to include in the file list.
+(Currently must be edited through the inspector in "UnIDE/Editor/_TMP/SettingsGroupData/CGGeneral/DefaultData").
+Fixed bug that caused the duplicate line command to be done twice on OSX.
+Added Save, Save All, Undo, Redo icons to the project view.
+Ctrl+/ now toggles comments.
+Ctrl+Shift+/ hotkey removed.
+Shift click to expand selection.
+Alt+Left/Right arrows or Home/End now have an intermediate step.
+They will stop at the first non-whitespace character of a line.
+Save confirmation when there are unsaved changes.
+Added hotkey to focus on the file search box in the project view - Ctrl+T.
+Added hotkey to close current file - Ctrl+W.
+Fixed Theme menu.
+You can now move the UnIDE directory anywhere in your Assets directory.
+Temp files are cleaned up when a file is closed.
+Missing files are removed from the list of opened files.

 1.03 changes:
 Switched multithreaded things to use ThreadPool instead of regular threads.
 Added option to force generic auto complete for all files.